Fostering Dialogue and Debate on the Leading Public Affairs Issues of Our Time

 The Friday Public Affairs Discussion Lunch has been a Case Western Reserve University tradition since 1989.
 It is sponsored by the Center for Policy Studies within the College of Arts and Sciences.

-The Friday Lunch gathers every Friday when classes are in session during Fall and Spring semesters.
+The Friday Lunch gathers every Friday from 12:30-1:30 p.m. when classes are in session during Fall and Spring semesters.
+Our programs are open to all and no registration is required.
 Usually we meet in the Dampeer Room on the Second Floor of Kelvin Smith Library.
 But that room is not always available, so please check this space or the weekly e-mail announcement to be sure of the location of each week's discussion.